gillyb/angularjs-helpers/directives/dropdown/README.md

  * Create a container with the attribute 'sleek-select'
  * Inside that container add a container with the class 'dropdown'.
 This is the dropdown that will be displayed when the user clicks on the outer container.

+This 'select' control lets you create the html for the options, so that you have full flexibility over the outcome.

 It's as easy as that. :)